Overview

 Yes, if you enable it in Settings.
 Pick a schedule and TrackDen drops backup files into your downloads folder.
 Google Sync also helps, but it isn’t a replacement for backups — enable automatic backups too.

 Yes.
-A TrackDen backup file can be restored onto any other TrackDen instance.
+A TrackDen Export file can be restored onto any other TrackDen instance.